ervandew/eclim/doc/content/development/architecture.rst

 The commands which are executed on the eclimd side are also fairly simply.
-They accept an object containing the command line parameters passed into the eclimd invocation and then return a string representing the output.
+They accept an object containing the command line parameters passed into the eclimd invocation and then return an object (String, Collection, etc) which is converted to a json response.
 Below is a simple class diagram showing the hierarchy of a couple typical commands.

 .. image:: ../images/diagrams/command_class.png